 Happy Mardi Gras!
-Last year, I baked a King Cake flavored with cinnamon and lemon.
-This year I opted to bake King Cake cupcakes flavored with nutmeg and lemon.
-The slightly different flavors had nothing to do with my choice, but the lack of a sweet yeast dough did.
-The cupcakes offered the path of least resistance.
+Last year, I baked a King Cake.
+This year I baked King Cake cupcakes.
+With no sweet yeast dough to manage, cupcakes offered the path of least resistance.

 - For the Cupcakes

 - 1/2 teaspoon salt

 - 2/3 cup milk, at room temperature